Retail vacancy and transformation: how can cities cope?

-This study was done in collaboration with 26 middle large Dutch municipalities.
+This study was done in collaboration with 26 middle large Dutch municipalities and the Retail agenda.

 These findings are based on a model of competition between the retail and the residential land use, which we estimated on Dutch data (see figure above).

 Larger shopping areas tend to have one pronounced centre where the number of visitors (footfall) and the rents are the highest.
 The footfall and the rents fall 15% with every 100 meter distance from this centre.
 At a certain distance, retail land becomes less productive than the competing residential land.
 This is the natural radius of a shopping area (see left panel).